ninjinskii/resume/README.md

 python3 translate.py fr
 ```

-A new file is created with injected translations
+A new file is created with injected translations.